 We have implemented the radiation parameterization of Harshvardhan et al. (1987) inside the CEM.
-The cloud optical properties are parameterized following the methods of Stephens (1978).
+The cloud optical properties are parameterized following the methods of Stephens et al. (1990).
 We have performed some sensitivity tests to see the effects of the interactive radiation on the results.
 These will be discussed below.